cryotato/cryotato.github.io/_pages/shop.md

 ## Emergent phasing

-*   Full moon - Sub-String :: Light scatters from the underside.
-String presence gates photon return, so the string-shadow binary is flipped.
+*   Full moon - Sub-String :: Light scatters from a second sun on the underside.
+String presence gates photon return, & so the string-shadow binary is flipped.
 Compared to the overexposed readings from the sun, a cleaner wave can be extracted from the secondary reflections of the moon.
 *   Phase Antagonism // Direct vs. Reflected :: Binary opposition hardwired.
 Above::Blocked::Zero.
 Below::Reflected::One.
 Signals intrinsically phase-opposed at the point of generation.
 Not mere cancellation, but a cybernetic difference engine humming beneath the strings.
 Polarity itself becomes the signal, folded time generating comb-filtered turbulence.
 *   Phase Diversity :: Dual-Point Capture :: Opposing sensors mirror the humbucker's logic, but optically intensified.
 Noise rejection becomes active phase-sculpting.
 Stereophonic depth emerges from differential light-paths interacting in phase-space.
 Time smeared, cloned, inverted across the string axis.
 - Reflected lasers below the strings provide a cleaner sound and help preserve dynamics.